-1. Identification
+5. Identification

-This Inclusion Policy will work alongside and in conjunction with the Local Offer from each school's local authority and other policies followed within the Trust, as mentioned on the cover page of this policy.
+This SEN and Disability Policy will work alongside and in conjunction with the Local Offer from each school's local authority and other policies followed within the Trust.
+These include the school's SEND Information Report and School Offer, TTLT Attendance Policy, the school's Behaviour Policy and TTLT Equality Objectives and Information aswell as being embedded throughout the Teaching and Learning of each organisation.